-European Journal of Clinical Nutrition published a study which found that following a dietary portfolio that includes almonds not only lowers cholesterol levels but also C-reactive protein levels, a key marker of inflammation and an independent risk factor for heart disease.
+European Journal of Clinical Nutrition published a study that found that following a dietary portfolio that includes almonds not only lowers cholesterol levels but also C-reactive protein levels, a key marker of inflammation, and an independent risk factor for heart disease.

 - Reduces Risk of Diabetes